 Stacie Crooks is a Seattle-based garden designer and educator who has created gardens and containers of every style and size throughout the Pacific Northwest.

-Photos: David Perry.
+Photos, except where noted: David Perry.
 Illustration: Elara Tanguy